Roborock S6 Pure vs S5 Max vs S6 MaxV

 You can set limits to prevent it from mopping carpeted areas, so at no time will you find your carpet wet.
 The S5 Max is also a great deal for pet owners as it can pick up both the long and short pet hair without tangling the brushroll.

-- This is the S6 Pure, and here, there is not much to discuss as it is very similar to the S6 save for the fact that this is a model that is specially designed for homes that require frequent mopping, and that’s the reason it boasts a larger water tank.
+- The S6 Pure is a model that is specially designed for homes that require frequent mopping, and that’s the reason it boasts a larger water tank.

 Otherwise, it is capable of handling all bare floors, as well as pet hair.
 You can also trust this model if you have carpets, but it lacks the No-Mop Zones function, so you can’t set the boundaries during mopping.